340:50-5-67. Citizenship and alien status

 (4) is on active military duty, not including active duty for training, the alien's spouse, or an unmarried dependent child;

 (5) can be credited with 40 qualifying quarters of coverage under Title II of the Social Security Act.
 The person may obtain this information online after creating an account at SSA.gov and clicking on My Social Security.
 To create an account, the person must provide basic demographic information and an email address.
-Once the person creates an account, he or she is sent a security code and can then access his or her earnings record.
+Once the person creates an account, the person receives a security code and may access the earnings record.
 The earnings record shows yearly earnings.
 The Oklahoma Human Services Appendix C-1, Schedule XII, Maximum Income, Resource, and Payment Standards, shows the SSA minimum earnings for a quarter of coverage.

 (A) Quarters may be used both by the person working them and the persons to whom they are deemed.

-(B) Quarters worked after December 31, 1996, are not counted or credited as part of the 40-quarter fulfillment when the alien, his or her parent(s) or spouse received any means-tested public benefit during that quarter.
+(B) Quarters worked after December 31, 1996, are not counted or credited as part of the 40-quarter fulfillment when the alien, the alien's parent(s) or spouse received any means-tested public benefit during that quarter.
 Means-tested public benefits are:

 (i) Supplemental Security Income (SSI);